lewtun/blog/_posts/2021-01-10-wknotes-question-answering.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>and the experience taught me a few lessons:</p>
 <ul>
 <li>There's a significant difference between being a power-user of a library like <code>transformers</code> versus deeply knowing how every layer, activation function, etc in a deep neural architecture is put together.
-Running the interview reminded me that I should aim to block time per week to hone the foundations of my machine learning knowledge.</li>
+Running the interview reminded me that I should aim to block some time per week to hone the foundations of my machine learning knowledge.</li>
-<li>Open-ended coding interviews like this are way more fun to conduct than the usual LeetCode / HackerRank problems one usually encounters in tech.
+<li>Open-ended coding interviews like this are way more fun to conduct than the usual LeetCode / HackerRank problems one usually encounters in industry.
 To me, they resemble a pair-programming interaction that gives the interviewer a pretty good feel for what it would be like to work closely with the candidate.
 Something to remember the next time I'm interviewing people for a real job!</li>
 </ul>

 </div>